lisefrac/redtrilliumgardens.com/content/posts/whats-growing-2024/index.md

 #### Self-Collected Seeds/Cuttings

-These were collected myself, mostly in Lunenburg or Townsend, MA but a few from farther afield.
+These were collected by myself or others, mostly in Lunenburg or Townsend, MA but a few from farther afield.
 Some of them may have double dormancy -- meaning they require two years of alternating warm and cool temperatures before they germinate -- and so may not be available this year.

 - Ageratina altissima - white snakeroot
 - Asclepias syriaca - common milkweed
 - Asclepias tuberosa - butterfly milkweed
 - Chaemaecrista fasisculata - partridge pea
-- Gaultheria procumbens - teaberry, wintergreen
-- Impatiens capensis - jewelweed, touch-me-not
-- Lobelia cardinalis - cardinal flower - I forgot I had these seeds!
+- Lobelia cardinalis - cardinal flower
 - Maianthemum canadense - false lily-of-the-valley, Canada mayflower
 - Medeola virginiana - Indian cucumber root
-- Mitchella repens - partridgeberry
 - Monarda fistulosa - wild bee-balm, wild berganot
 - Oenothera sp. - evening primrose
 - Parthenocissus quinquefolia - Virginia creeper
 - Pycnanthemum muticum - broad-leaved mountain mint
-- Rudbeckia fulgida - orange coneflower
+- Rudbeckia fulgida - orange coneflower - this is actually seed collected from my Rudbeckia 'Goldsturm', which is a cross between R. fulgida and R. hirta.
+Not sure what these will do, but they almost certainly won't exhibit the vigor of the parent.
 - Vernonia novaboracensis - New York ironweed
 - various Asteraceae (goldenrods, asters etc) that I can't yet ID to species level